 Administrative expenses of the Program are assumed to be paid through a combination of investment earnings and fees assessed on purchasers.
 For purposes of the closed group projections, marketing expenses were excluded as it is assumed those costs should be applicable only to future contracts.
-The present value of future administrative expenses was determined to be equal to approximately 3.9 percent of the present value of future benefits.
+The present value of future administrative expenses was determined to be equal to approximately 3.6 percent of the total liabilities.